 Clicking on the "Add Topic..." button on an FDP domain management page opens the "Add Topic" pop-up.
 This requires the input of a topic name and the upload of a form template file.
-An optional XSLT stylesheet can also be provided.

 • There are very few limitations on topic names, similarly to PubSub node names.
 RFC-3454 applies as topic names may appear in the resource part of a JID, but form validation will alert the administrator when appropriate.